space-wizards/docs/src/en/space-station-14/combat/proposals/gun-overhaul.md

 Started a thread of gun discussion on DeltaV Discord because I didn't like how I couldn't cycle shotguns like I could rifles.
 Proposed a series of changes in relation to making guns modular and more mechanical, encouraging gun maintenance and mastery, and rebalancing combat to be slower and more tactical - which in turn provides more room for text chat and RP.

 However, DeltaV has no maintainers at the moment which means I need to bring my ideas upstream.
 Given that LRP and MRP are different contexts, some of these ideas may be incompatible but I wish for everything to be configurable, and it'll help with compatibility too.
+Anything that can't or shouldn't be implemented can be moved downstream.

 Some changes fall under different categories, so the overhaul shouldn't be done in a single pull request.